 Advancements to polymers and injection molding technologies have contributed to widespread adoption of plastics in the medical industry.
-All segments of the medical industry have embraced the benefits of plastics.
-Low cost plastics have enabled the creation of disposable plastic instruments, syringes, gloves and gowns that in turn helped reduce the spread of infections within the hospital environment.
+All segments of the medical industry have embraced the benefits of plastics, and are looking to incorporate more plastic in their designs in 2018 and beyond.
+Low cost plastics, for example, have enabled the creation of disposable plastic instruments, syringes, gloves and gowns that, in turn, help reduce the spread of infections within the hospital environment.
+Plastics have also replaced glass in a variety of laboratory consumables, improving lab safety while reducing consumable costs.

-High performance polymers contribute to the longevity and friction-free movement found in current generation artificial joints.
-Handheld medical devices and instruments use plastics to reduce device weight, improve functionality or lower device cost.
-Plastics have replaced glass in a variety of laboratory consumables, improving lab safety while reducing consumable costs.
+Likewise, high performance polymers contribute to the longevity and friction-free movement found in current generation artificial joints.
+Handheld medical devices and instruments also use plastics to reduce device weight, improve functionality and/or lower device cost.

-The current plastics revolution shows no signs of slowing down.
-Ongoing research into innovative polymers, improved processing techniques, and novel post-processing technologies are expanding the possibilities for plastics throughout the medical industry.
+The current plastics revolution in the medical industry shows no signs of slowing down, as ongoing research into innovative polymers, improved processing techniques, and novel post-processing technologies are expanding the possibilities for plastics' use in medical devices and components.

 An Ever-Changing Process

-The Emergence of Polymer Science
+The Growth of Polymer Science

 Pharmaceutical Plastic Research